 A neighbourhood that feels more like its own small town, this lush, upscale neighbourhood with plenty of green space is home to some of the biggest, oldest houses in Toronto, as well as some pretty spiffy townhouses that line the lakeshore down Northern Dancer Boulevard and across the beachfront.
 Always a joy to visit the beaches.

 We hope this post has inspired you to explore the architecture of some of Toronto’s gorgeous east end neighbourhoods.
-If you need to hire a roof expert in Toronto, we’re at your beck and call, additionally, we can always point you towards a nice neighbourhood to take a stroll in!
+If you need to hire a roof repair expert in Toronto, we’re at your beck and call, additionally, we can always point you towards a nice neighbourhood to take a stroll in!